swallowcamel/nancywiki/Building-Nancy-on-Mono.md

 We have been using Mono 2.10.2, anything earlier produces build errors.
 The version of MonoDevelop that we have been using is the 2.6 Beta 3 build.

 ## Third-party dependencies
-The NDjango engine in Nancy was built with FSharp, so in order to build it you are going to have to install the latest **FSharp package** (using your package manager of choice).
-Once you have installed it, you will also have to download the zip of the latest version of [FSharp PowerPack](http://fsharppowerpack.codeplex.com/releases/view/45593#DownloadId=122711)
+NDjango is built using F#, so in order to compile and execute the NDjango engine you will need to have F# and the [FSharp PowerPack](http://fsharppowerpack.codeplex.com) installed.
+Starting with Mono 2.10, F# comes bundled with the installation, so what is left to do is [download the latest version](http://fsharppowerpack.codeplex.com/releases/view/45593#DownloadId=122711) of the FSharp PowerPack.

 Once downloaded you need to unzip and install it into the GAC